Xinyu-Pang/Deliberate-Evolution/README.md

 # Deliberate Evolution: Agentic Reasoning for Sample-Efficient Symbolic Regression with LLMs
-[ICML 2026] Deliberate Evolution for Sample-Efficient Symbolic Regression with LLM.

 This repository contains the official implementation of our ICML 2026 paper: